YiranSunn/Note/README.md

 These are the projects with available code.

 > Some projects' code is not complete, or in other platforms.
 So it'll take some time to push them here.
-However, I hope all this work will be finished before May 15th, 2020.
+However, I hope all this work will be finished before Dec 15th, 2020.
 Thanks for your patience!

 <div align="center">